We use cookies to give you the best online experience. Please let us know if you agree to these cookies.

 • You can speak to as many UK universities as you want during Clearing and don’t have to accept the first offer you get

-It is important to remember that not all UK universities take part in Clearing, and not every type of course or subject has places available.
+It is important to remember that not all UK universities participate in Clearing, and not every course or subject has places available.

-Elite universities in the UK such as University of OxfordUniversity of Cambridge and University of St Andrews will not have any available spaces for students because they are already oversubscribed.
-Similarly, competitive subjects such as Medicine rarely have any spots left at this time of year due to demand.
+Elite universities in the UK, such as the University of OxfordUniversity of Cambridge and University of St Andrews, will not have any available spaces for students because they have already oversubscribed.
+Similarly, competitive subjects such as medicine rarely have any spots left at this time of year due to demand.

 • You missed out by just one grade